Voltage-sensitive dye

-Voltage-sensitive dyes, also known as potentiometric dyes, are dyes which change their spectral properties in response to voltage changes.
-They are able to provide linear measurements of firing activity of single neurons, large neuronal populations or activity of myocytes.
-Many physiological processes are accompanied by changes in cell membrane potential which can be detected with voltage sensitive dyes.
+Voltage-sensitive dyes, also known as potentiometric dyes, are dyes that change their spectral properties in response to voltage changes.
+They are able to provide linear measurements of firing activity of single neurons, large neuronal populations, or activity of myocytes.
+Many physiological processes are accompanied by changes in cell membrane potential which can be detected with voltage-sensitive dyes.
 Measurements may indicate the site of action potential origin, and measurements of action potential velocity and direction may be obtained.

 Potentiometric dyes are used to monitor the electrical activity inside cell organelles where it is not possible to insert an electrode, such as the mitochondria and dendritic spine.
 This technology is especially powerful for the study of patterns of activity in complex multicellular preparations.
 It also makes possible the measurement of spatial and temporal variations in membrane potential along the surface of single cells.